toolisticon/aptk/README.md

          </plugins>
      </build>

-Then your annotation processor needs to extends the io.toolisticon.annotationprocessor.AbstractAnnotationProcessor to be able to use the utilities offered by this project and to build your annotation processor.
+Then your annotation processor needs to extends the io.toolisticon.annotationprocessortoolkit.AbstractAnnotationProcessor to be able to use the utilities offered by this project and to build your annotation processor.

 Please check our example provided in the github.